Aṅguttara Nikāya 9.72

 “Pañcime, bhikkhave, cetasovinibandhā.

-“Mendicants, there are these five emotional shackles.
+“Mendicants, there are these five shackles of the heart.

 Katame pañca?